okdistribute/magic-wormhole-tauri/README.md

 ## no identity

-This is an experimental project for designing trusted collaborative applications that are resilient to phishing attacks.
+This is an experimental project for designing trusted collaborative applications that are resistant to phishing attacks.

 ### Development